Search This Blog

 Café au Lait

 The following year, Kolschitzky opened central Europe's first coffeehouse in Vienna with the stock of coffee beans.
-He established the habit of refining the brew by filtering out the grounds, then heating up some milk, whisking it to create a foaming liquid before sweetening it with honey and adding a dash of cream.
+He established the habit of refining the brew by filtering out the grounds, then heating up some milk and whisking it to create a foaming liquid before sweetening it with honey and adding a dash of cream.
 This drink became known as café au lait.

-Milk as an additive to coffee became popular in the 1680's, when a French physician recommended that cafe au lait be used for medicinal purposes.
+Milk as an additive to coffee became popular in the 1680s, when a French physician recommended that café au lait be used for medicinal purposes.

 Café